mdmitry1/optimization-tutorial/tutorial/examples/pyomo/py/README.md

 - **`glpk.py`**: Script that formulates and solves the optimization problem using GLPK solver
 - **`nsga2.py`**: Example of using NSGA2 solver for multiobjective optimization  problem Pareto front approximation
 - **`nsga2_mixed.py`**: Example of using NSGA2 solver with mixed variables.
 Pareto front approximation is created for each categorical variable
+- **`nsga3_mixed.py`**: Example of using NSGA3 solver with mixed variables.
+Pareto front approximation is created for each categorical variable
 - **`objectives_data.csv`**: BNH input dataset
 - **`pareto_front_analytical_expected.csv`**: Expected analytical Pareto front (reference) used in tests.
 - **`pareto_front_results_dt_expected.csv`**: Expected results from the decision-tree approach (used by tests).